Educational video for large classes

 At its simplest, an example design that is achievable for a large class with FlexAP resourcing might involve creating a weekly video that includes a short studio presentation focused on a foundational concept or key skill, followed by a dialogue with an expert from industry or academia who can illustrate a real-world application.

 Podcasts are edited, episodic audio programs that are distributed regularly using an online distribution technology or ‘feed’.
 High-quality audio productions can incorporate all the same design elements that go into a good video, with significantly less production overhead.

 In large subjects, podcasts offer the unique opportunity to ‘push’ content out to students in a format that is especially compatible with modern, mobile-first media consumption.

 An example use of podcasting in a large subject might involve creating a weekly short-form audio presentation that offers an extended exposition on the week’s core content, paired with a fortnightly edited audio interview that delves deeper into core concepts.

 What resources are available under the Flexible Academic Programming educational video for +500 subjects workstream?

-In 2019, Learning Environments can offer learning design consultations and up to 12 hours of studio recording time to support the strategic replacement of approximately twelve, 60 minute lectures with well-designed educational video.
+Learning Environments can offer learning design consultations and up to 12 hours of studio recording time to support the strategic replacement of approximately twelve, 60 minute lectures with well-designed educational video.